<?xml version="1.0" encoding="UTF-8"?>

 <ul>

-<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Inspection contingencies</span></li>
+<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Who receives your property</span></li>

-<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Appraisal contingencies</span></li>
+<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Who will serve as guardian for minor children</span></li>

-<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Financing contingencies</span></li>
+<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Who will manage your estate (your executor)</span></li>

 </ul>